 “How should delirium be managed in the hospital?”

-This question came up during this week’s Geriatrics for Caregivers Q & A call, as we were discussing the Choosing Wisely recommendation to avoid tying down older adults who become confused during a hospitalization.
-(See item 5 in last week’s post.)
+This question came up during a Q & A session, as we were discussing the Choosing Wisely recommendation to avoid tying down older adults who become confused during a hospitalization.
+(See item 5 in this article.)

 Delirium is a common and important problem for all older adults in the hospital; it doesn’t just happen to people with a dementia diagnosis!